etcd-io/etcd/README.md

 ### Getting etcd

-The latest release is available as a binary at [Github][github-release].
+The latest release and setup instructions are available at [Github][github-release].

 [github-release]: https://github.com/coreos/etcd/releases/